Teoroo-CMC/PiNN/doc/misc.rst

 Detailed parameters for the benchmark
 -------------------------------------

-The Lennard-Jons parameters proposed by Rahman :cite:`rahman1964` for Argon is used.
+The Lennard-Jones parameters proposed by Rahman :cite:`rahman1964` for Argon is used.
 The simulations were carried out at 78 K and 0.2933 bar.
 For each barostat, a cubic simulation box was build as a 10x10x10 simple cubic lattice of argon atoms, with a box size of 35 Å. Cutoff